Decision Reconsideration Request Concerns For Judicial Errors Are Usually Denied | Denali Paralegal

 Understanding When It May Be Appropriate to Ask a Judge to Reconsider a Court Decision

 Decision Reconsideration Request Concerns For Judicial Errors Are Usually Denied The legal process that involves the court making a judicial decision is intended to finalize matters in dispute.
 Accordingly, when a legal case is decided upon, generally, it is expected that the decision becomes final despite any judicial errors unless an Appeal is brought to a higher court.
-As such, it is very rare that a Judge will reconsider a decision.
+It is rare that a Judge will perform a reconsideration.

 The Law